-All course work, consisting of projects, assignments, folios, journals and exercises must be submitted by the due date to avoid the imposition of penalties.
-The penalties that apply are:

-- Ten percent (10%) of the marks awarded will be deducted from work which is submitted up to one week after the submission due date. - Twenty percent (20%) of the marks awarded will be deducted from work submitted between one and two weeks after the submission due date. - Assignments will not be accepted more than two weeks after the due date and the student will be returned as a non-submission (NS).

-With advanced notice and good reason, due dates may be extended by the lecturer concerned at their discretion in consultation with the particular student and their tutor (and Registrar, if required) as appropriate.

-Requests for an extension are made in writing to the lecturer and may be granted on medical grounds (with medical certificate required for submission) or in respect of ad misericordiam situations (with the approval of the student's personal tutor).
+- All course work, consisting of projects, assignments, folios, journals and exercises must be submitted by the due date to avoid the imposition of penalties.
+The penalties that apply are: - Ten percent (10%) of the marks awarded will be deducted from work which is submitted up to one week after the submission due date. - Twenty percent (20%) of the marks awarded will be deducted from work submitted between one and two weeks after the submission due date. - Assignments will not be accepted more than two weeks after the due date and the student will be returned as a non-submission (NS). - 2.
+With advanced notice and good reason, due dates may be extended by the lecturer concerned at their discretion in consultation with the particular student and their tutor (and Registrar, if required) as appropriate. - Requests for an extension are made in writing to the lecturer and may be granted on medical grounds (with medical certificate required for submission) or in respect of ad misericordiam situations (with the approval of the student's personal tutor).
 In cases where an extension has been granted, the new date and the signature of the lecturer needs to be entered on the assignment cover sheet.
 For the purposes of applying penalties, the revised due date becomes the due date for submitting the assignment.

-Students are required to keep a copy of all assignments submitted.

-If an assignment is failed or not submitted in the annual exams, students may be permitted by the Court of Examiners to submit a supplemental assignment.
-The deadline for receipt of supplemental assignments is 1.00pm on the first day of the written examinations.
-The assignment is uploaded to the dedicated supplemental Moodle page on or before the specified deadline.

-Supplemental assignments received following the deadline will not be accepted unless accompanied by written evidence (e.g. a medical certificate) of mitigating circumstances.
-Under no circumstances can supplemental assignments be accepted after 17.00 on Friday of the supplemental exams week.
+- 4. Where a piece of course work is not submitted for the annual exams, the mark for the course work will be capped at 40% in the re-assessment exams. - 5.
+Students are required to keep a copy of all assignments submitted. - 6.
+If an assignment is failed or not submitted in the annual exams, students may be permitted by the Court of Examiners to submit a re-assessment assignment.
+The deadline for receipt of re-assessment assignments is 1.00pm on the first day of the written examinations.
+The assignment is uploaded to the dedicated re-assessment Moodle page on or before the specified deadline. - 7.
+Re-assessment assignments received following the deadline will not be accepted unless accompanied by written evidence (e.g. a medical certificate) of mitigating circumstances.
+Under no circumstances can re-assessment assignments be accepted after 17.00 on Friday of the re-assessment exams week.